HarvardPL/formulog/README.md

 There's a Vim syntax file in the `misc/` directory.

+## Contributing

+Contributions to this project are most welcome!
+Please open a [GitHub issue](https://github.com/HarvardPL/formulog/issues) and then link a pull request to it.
+We use the [Google Java format](https://github.com/google/google-java-format); our CI will reject any pull requests that do not meet it.

 ## Third-party libraries

 This project uses third-party libraries.
 You can generate a list of these